Alexander-Evans-Moncloa/ros2-gazebo-ur5-box-mover/README.md

     ros2 launch ur_simulation_gazebo ur5_pick_and_place.launch.py
     ```

+Note: The simulation may not run identically every time.
+Below is the intended output:

 ![screenshot2.png](screenshot2.png)

-Note: The simulation may not run identically every time.
-Below is from an iteration where the path collided with the floor.
+Below is from an iteration where the arm trajectory collided with the floor:

 ![screenshot1.png](screenshot1.png)

+Currently working on patching this to avoid unsafe routes.